Join our list

-The birds of spring are back in the Explorers’ Edge region of Ontario, bringing with them the sweet chirps that are music to human ears.
+The birds of spring are back in the great Canadian wilderness, bringing with them the sweet chirps that are music to human ears.
 And their distinctive sing-song is a sure sign that the woods are coming to life once again.

 “Birds are everywhere in Muskoka,” says bird enthusiast and former Arrowhead Provincial Park naturalist Melissa Gold.
 “Along rivers, at lake shores, in meadows, in forests, at the cottage, even in town.
 Once the lake ice is out, you start to see the earliest migrators, which are waterfowl.
 Birds are easiest to see before the leaves come out, but often they arrive at the same time that the leaves open, which means you sometimes have to rely on their songs for identification, especially warblers.”

 Algonquin Park’s beautiful mix of untouched evergreen and hardwood forests in particular, plus shorelines, bogs and other wetlands provide perfect habitats for birds of many different feathers.